 Xiong: pitfall, baleful, terrible.
 It is exchangeable with 1, praying figure with cross in face or mouth: desperate or unanswered prayer?
 Meaning also to fear.
 At right (2): Xiong elder brother: the one who performs the prayers.
 The meanings are all full of misfortune: inauspicious, ominous, fiendish, ferocious, murderous, terrible, fearful, act of violence, murder, crop failure, famine.

 Hui: regret.
 A woman wearing a feather hair-dress.
-On oracle bones this graph means měi, covered weather, exchangeable with hui, to regret, and mu, ancestral mother (1), (2) is W-Zhou.
+On oracle bones this graph means měi, covered weather, exchangeable with hui, to regret, and mu, ancestral mother: 1 and 2.
 Later ‘regret’ is the same character with the radical heart added, but without the hair-dress.
 Měi: every; each, frequent; often.
 Wenlin says: the original meaning of mei was 'growing plants', from 'grass' and mu ('mother') as phonetic.
 "Already from the earliest times applied to a homophonous abstract word: each, every; constantly" --Karlgren.
 Hui might be ‘many hearts’: many thoughts or decisions, possibilities.
 It is a name for the upper trigram, where it means regret/counsel.
 Contrary to zhen (lower trigram) which is only one possible way, the one the gods prescribe.
 So hui gives also many opportunities to do the wrong thing, many opportunities for regret.

 Li: adversity, threatening danger.
 It is a scorpion (1) under a cliff (2).
 It is a common term for malicious ghosts, which were often seen as the cause of disaster or disease.
 Terrible, formidable, persuade, advise, encourage, harsh, severe, serious evil, oppress(ive), cruel, whetstone.
 Also: 10.000, extreme, very, absolute (not having any alternative).
 Li is a warning for possible danger.
 Sometimes 'danger - auspicious': the danger does not necessarily end in disaster, it can be overcome if you pay heed to the warning.
 Then there is also the value of danger: it leads to experience and circumspection.
 Not to forget the value of the oracle: warning you before you have to suffer the experience. (see below: more about li)